How Does an Insurance Company Decide Who Was at Fault for a Scranton Car Accident?

 How Do State Laws Affect the Fault Determined By Car Insurance Companies?

-Personal Injury Attorney Melinda Ghiardi working at her deskAfter a car accident occurs, both drivers involved usually file an auto insurance with their insurance company.
+Personal Injury Attorney Melinda Ghiardi working at her deskAfter a car accident occurs, both drivers involved usually file an auto insurance claim with their insurance company.
 The claim goes to an insurance adjuster, whose job it is to investigate the accident and determine who is at fault in order to settle the insurance claim.

 When car insurance companies determine fault, first they must take into account the state laws that govern .
 The driver that was negligent is, in general terms, the one who is responsible for the car accident.
 However, determining fault is not always so simple.